vanboefer/lint_ii/index.md

 In LiNT-II, the linguistic analysis of the text is done with [spaCy](https://spacy.io/), instead of the original [T-Scan](https://github.com/CentreForDigitalHumanities/tscan).
 This includes, for example, splitting the text into sentences and tokens, tagging the part-of-speech of each token (noun, verb, etc.), and parsing the syntactic structure of the sentence.
 We use the spaCy model [`nl_core_news_lg`](https://spacy.io/models/nl#nl_core_news_lg).

 Doing the linguistic analysis with a different software affects the values of the [linguistic features](#linguistic-features).
 Therefore, we fitted a **new model** on the comprehension data that was collected for the original LiNT.
-The new model leads to a new LiNT-II formula for calculating the readability score, which is different from the original LiNT formula.
+The new model leads to a new LiNT-II formula for calculating the readability score.
 For more information, read [here](#formula-scores-and-diffculty-levels).

 ## Linguistic Features